Fish fin: Generating thrust

 Finlets may influence the way a vortex develops around the tail fin.

 Cavitation occurs when negative pressure causes bubbles (cavities) to form in a liquid, which then promptly and violently collapse.
 It can cause significant damage and wear.
 Cavitation damage can occur to the tail fins of powerful swimming marine animals, such as dolphins and tuna.
 Cavitation is more likely to occur near the surface of the ocean, where the ambient water pressure is relatively low.
 Even if they have the power to swim faster, dolphins may have to restrict their speed because collapsing cavitation bubbles on their tail are too painful.
 Cavitation also slows tuna, but for a different reason.
 Unlike dolphins, these fish do not feel the bubbles, because they have bony fins without nerve endings.
-Nevertheless, they cannot swim faster because the cavitation bubbles create a vapor film around their fins that limits their speed.
+Nevertheless, they cannot swim faster because the cavitation bubbles create a vapour film around their fins that limits their speed.
 Lesions have been found on tuna that are consistent with cavitation damage.

 Scombrid fishes (tuna, mackerel and bonito) are particularly high-performance swimmers.
 Along the margin at the rear of their bodies is a line of small rayless, non-retractable fins, known as finlets.
 There has been much speculation about the function of these finlets.
 Research done in 2000 and 2001 by Nauen and Lauder indicated that "the finlets have a hydrodynamic effect on local flow during steady swimming" and that "the most posterior finlet is oriented to redirect flow into the developing tail vortex, which may increase thrust produced by the tail of swimming mackerel".

 Fish use multiple fins, so it is possible that a given fin can have a hydrodynamic interaction with another fin.
 In particular, the fins immediately upstream of the caudal (tail) fin may be proximate fins that can directly affect the flow dynamics at the caudal fin.
 In 2011, researchers using volumetric imaging techniques were able to generate "the first instantaneous three-dimensional views of wake structures as they are produced by freely swimming fishes".
 They found that "continuous tail beats resulted in the formation of a linked chain of vortex rings" and that "the dorsal and anal fin wakes are rapidly entrained by the caudal fin wake, approximately within the timeframe of a subsequent tail beat".